craftcms/contact-form/README.md

     Services: Design, Development

-    Hey guys, I really loved this simple contact form (I'm so tired of agencies If you have a “redirect” hidden input, the user will get redirected to it upon successfully sending the email.

-    asking for everything but my social security number up front), so I trust you guys know a thing or two about usability.
+    Hey guys, I really loved this simple contact form (I'm so tired of agencies asking for everything but my social security number up front), so I trust you guys know a thing or two about usability.